Aayush-1999/Blogrite/README.md

 - **npm install** - installs all the dependencies
 - **npm start** - lints the server and client script, starts eslint on watch mode on server scripts and starts the project at localhost:1998 in debug mode.
 - **npm run start-w** - Restarts the server(using nodemon) on every save and lints the server and client side scripts on each save.
-- **npm run start-w-lite** - Simply restarts the server(using nodemon) on every save.
-- **npm run lint-server** - lints the server scripts (all scripts except that in node_module and public directory) once.
-- **npm run lint-client** - lints the client scripts (all scripts in the public directory) once.
-- **npm run lint-w** - starts the linter in watch mode.
-When called from root directory it watches the server scripts and when called in public directory it watches the client scripts.
-- **npm run localTunnel** - exposes localhost:1998 to the world wide web
-- **npm run lt** - runs npm start and npm run localTunnel in parallel
 - **Use npm run** --silent <your-script> to hide the internal logs from your terminal window.